JuliaSmoothOptimizers/NLPModels.jl/docs/src/index.md

  - [`LLSModel`](@ref): Creates a linear least squares model.
  - [`SimpleNLSModel`](@ref): Similar to `SimpleNLPModel`, but for nonlinear least squares.
+ - [`SlackNLSModel`](@ref): Creates an equality constrained nonlinear least squares problem with bounds on the variables using an existing NLSModel.

 ## External Interfaces